ybai-nlp/MCLAS/README.md

 #### Monolingual summarization pretraining
 First we should train a monolingual summarization model using following commands:

-You can change the trained model type using the same methods mentioned above (change dataset or '--multi_task' arguement)
+You can change the trained model type using the same methods mentioned above (change dataset or `--multi_task`)

 ```bash
 python train.py  \